 Marangu Route 6 Days Kilimanjaro Trek, the Marangu route – also “Coca-Cola” – is the most popular amongst Kilimanjaro climbers.
 It is unique in that it provides extra comfort with its permanent huts.
 Fabulous vistas of Kilimanjaro’s Mawenzi and Kibo peaks are an added advantage of the Coca-Cola Route!
 Marangu Route offers 6 and 5-day itineraries, the latter being the way to go for experienced trekkers.

-The 6 days Marangu Route itinerary with its longer acclimatization is preferable if this is to be your first time for hiking Kilimanjaro.
-Those who trek Kilimanjaro on Marangu rour can look forward to a kilimanjaro route that covers the distance of 64 km (40 miles) with comfortable conditions resulting in a 92% climbing kilimanjaro summit success rate for the longer programme fo kilimanjaro safaris.
+The 6-day Marangu Route itinerary with its longer acclimatization is preferable if this is to be your first time hiking Kilimanjaro.
+Those who trek Kilimanjaro on the Marangu route can look forward to a Kilimanjaro route that covers the distance of 64 km (40 miles) with comfortable conditions resulting in a 92% climbing Kilimanjaro summit success rate for the longer program for Kilimanjaro safaris.

 Your Marangu Route 6 Days starts here.

 Following breakfast, hikers will begin their ascent out of the rainforest and into the heather moorland.
 Hikers will pass the Maundi Crater and are able to climb up to its rim for a spectacular view of the Kibo Crater.
 In the moorland, you will spot exotic plants, including giant lobelia and groundsel.
 After 6 hours of hiking, you will reach Horombo Hut (3720m).
 Horombo Hut sleeps 120 hikers and is located on a small plateau.
 Similar to the first night, the porters will prepare drinking and washing water for you.
 You will enjoy evening snacks then dinner prepared by our chef.
 Be prepared for a cold night as temperatures drop below freezing at this site.